-Employer Position Dates Employed Please feel free to write a iny comments in support of you ır application: issued to persons who have ennsylvania State Board of Nursi ve been convicted of a felony pr nd Cosmetic Act'' or a felony re ohibited by "The Controlled I certify that all of the info rmation provided is correct to th ne best of my knowledge.
+Employer Position Dates Employed Please feel free to write any comments in support of your application: Note: who have been cor tance, Drug, Device f Nursing, an R.N. license will wicted of a felony prohibited and Cosmetic Act" or a I certify that all of the information provided is correct to the best of my knowledge.
 Signature of Applicant Date